 We and our subsidiaries may be able to incur substantial additional indebtedness in the future.
-The total borrowing capacity under our revolving credit facility, which matures in October 2020, is \$1.0 billion and the total borrowing capacity under our 364-day revolving credit facility, which matures in October 2016 (subject to a term-out option that would convert all outstanding borrowings to a term loan due in October 2018), is \$250.0 million.
-As of September 1, 2016, we had no outstanding borrowings under our revolving credit facility and our 364-day revolving credit facility and \$224 million outstanding indebtedness under our commercial paper program.
+The total borrowing capacity under our revolving credit facility, which matures in October 2020, is \$1.0 billion and the total borrowing capacity under our 364-day revolving credit facility, which matures on October 19, 2017, is \$250.0 million.
+As of September 25, 2017, we had no outstanding borrowings under our revolving credit facility and our 364-day revolving credit facility and \$314 million outstanding indebtedness under our commercial paper program.
 If we incur any additional indebtedness, including borrowings under our revolving credit facility and issuances of additional notes, that ranks equally with the notes, the holders of that debt will be entitled to share ratably with you in any proceeds distributed in connection with any insolvency, liquidation, reorganization, dissolution or other winding up of us.
 This may have the effect of reducing the amount of proceeds paid to you.
 If new debt is added to our current debt levels, the related risks that we now face could intensify.